-- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ... [two years from the date of entry into force of this Directive].
-They shall immediately inform the Commission thereof. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
-The methods of making such reference shall be laid down by Member States. - 2.
-Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.
+1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by 21 May 2026.
+They shall immediately inform the Commission thereof.

+When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.

+2. Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.